jaredpalmer/razzle/CONTRIBUTING.md

 ### Use `examples/basic` as template
 If you'd like to add an example, I suggest you duplicate the `examples/basic` folder and use that as kind of base template.
 Before you start adding stuff, go ahead and change the name of the package in the your new example's `package.json`.
 Then go back to the project root and run `yarn bootstrap`.
 This will make sure that your new example is using your local version of all the `packages`.

+### Examples with locally-built binaries

+Projects such as `ReactReason` require compilers (`BuckleScript`) that are built locally.
+These _must_ be installed via `yarn run init:bin` rather than added directly to `devDependencies`.
+When added directly to `devDependencies`, internal `yarn install` performs an unnecessary, expensive operation. `create-razzle-app` makes sure that `npm/yarn run init:bin` bootstraps these requirements in userland at create-time.
+See [with-reason-react's `package.json`](examples/with-reason-react/package.json).

 ### Naming examples